bredamatt/cardano-notes/revealjs/Blockchain/structure.md

 The operational certificate, `oc`, is used by the **operational certificate** state transition to validate that the staking pool that created the block was eligible to do so.

 The slot leader is determined by a VRF.
-The inputs of the VRF are the block's `slot`, the VRF verification key `vrfVk` and the `nonce` which is derived from hash made of 2/3 blocks from the previous epoch.
+The inputs of the VRF are the block's `slot`, the VRF verification key `vrfVk` and the `nonce` which is derived from hash made of 2/3 of the blocks from the previous epoch.
 This can be verified with the nonce proof `prf_n` and leader election proof `prf_l`.
 This all happens in the **overlay** transition and it's sub transitions.